NHSDigital/integration-adaptor-lab-results/README.md

 ## Integrating with the adaptor

 When using the adaptor, the GP Supplier will receive medical reports on the `Outbound GP Queue` ([AMQP 1.0](https://www.oasis-open.org/standard/amqp/)) in the form of a [FHIR STU3](https://digital.nhs.uk/developer/guides-and-documentation/api-technologies-at-nhs-digital#fhir) Bundle resources.
-Examples can be found [here](#examples)
+Examples can be found [here](#examples).

 ### Outbound GP Queue specification